 Students interested in off-campus study should begin planning the completion of their college requirements with their academic advisor during the freshman year, prior to any consideration of off-campus study.
 They should consult with their advisors and professors, program representatives listed, and the Director of International Students and Off-Campus Studies, David Clapp.
 The application process to study off-campus is fully outlined at www.wabash.edu/international/ocs.
 This web site also provides extensive information regarding possible study abroad programs, the most up-to-date information about requirements, and deadlines.
-Students will make their application on line through this web site.
+Students will make their application on line through this web site, during the fall semester of their sophomore year.
+Wabash students study off-campus in either the fall or spring semester of the junior year.

 Only students approved by the Off-Campus Study Committee (OCSC) may apply Wabash financial aid towards the costs of their off-campus program and only for the committee-designated semester or semesters.
 To the greatest extent possible, the amount and distribution of credit must be discussed and determined in cooperation with the Off-Campus Study Office, Registrar, and the academic departments involved.
 There is a clearly outlined advising and application procedure for interested students to follow.
-With the exception of courses taken at American University (Washington, D.C.), grades from off-campus study programs do not transfer nor affect one's GPA.
+With the exception of courses taken at American University (Washington, D.C.), grades from off-campus study programs do not transfer or affect the Wabash GPA.